Prep For Finals

 Finals Prep

 Finals weeks are rapidly on their way.
 Millions of students across the country will be preparing for the big finals week ahead.
-It can be a relief for students to get away from the usual high school classes, but on the other hand, they may worry that they haven’t studied long enough.
+It can be a relief for students to get away from the usual classes, but on the other hand, they may worry that they haven’t studied long enough.
 How will you help your child prep for finals?

 Disclosure: